ryan-hill/course-in-a-box/modules/getting started/_posts/2002-01-01-r-markdown.md

 Code chunks in an R Markdown document will include code that is executed when the document is compiled.
 It's best to think about all of the individual code chunks in a document as a continuous script.
 All code chunks are run in sequence from first to last for everything to work properly when the document is compiled.
 You can run the code chunks all at once without compiling the document or individually if you want to inspect the output of an individual chunk.
 Just remember that a code chunk may not work properly by itself if it depends on information from another code chunk that hasn't already been run.

 The easiest way to include a new code chunk in your R Markdown file is to use the shortcut keys: `Cmd/Ctrl + Alt + I`.
-Alternatively, you can just type the code chunks but the shortcut is much faster.
-All R code can then be entered between the delimiters.
+Alternatively, you can just type the code chunks or ust the insert button at the top of the script window, but the shortcut is much faster.
+Once the code chunk is added, all R code can then be entered between the delimiters.

 How the code is executed and how the output is formatted can be controlled using the options for each code chunk.
 There are several options that are all worth considering (see [http://yihui.name/knitr/](http://yihui.name/knitr/)), but there are only a handful that you will use repeatedly (from the cheatsheet):